CARBON STEEL VS. MILD STEEL: WHAT’S THE DIFFERENCE?

 Service Steel Warehouse – your carbon steel supplier

 Understanding the different types of carbon steel is crucial for making informed choices in various industries and applications.
-From the ductile and versatile low-carbon steel to the robust and hard-wearing high-carbon and ultra-high-carbon varieties, each type offers a unique set of properties that can be harnessed to meet specific needs.
+From ductile and versatile low-carbon steel to the robust and hard-wearing high-carbon and ultra-high-carbon varieties, each type offers a unique set of properties that can be harnessed to meet specific needs.
 Whether you’re building structures, crafting precision tools, or seeking the sharpest blades, the right choice of carbon steel is essential.

-If you’re looking for a knowledgeable and experienced carbon steel supplier, Service Steel Warehouse is here to help!
 We offer high-quality steel products including piling, beams, channels, pipe, sheets, and more.
 Not only do we have a wide inventory of products, but we also offer finishing services to process your order to your exact specifications, such as product sawing, galvanizing, and painting.
 If you’re unsure which service is right for your needs, talk to one of our steel professionals today.